MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 - Plan for capacity
 - Data and reliability

+An IoT architecture consists of a set of foundational layers.
+Layers are realized by using specific technologies, and the IoT Well-Architected Framework highlights options for designing and realizing each layer.
+There are also cross-cutting layers that enable the design, building, and running of IoT solutions:

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in the I o T architecture." border="false":::

+The following sections address the layer specifics for the reliability pillar:

 ## Design devices for resiliency